Home / Transport Guides / Route Guides / Barcelona to Andorra: Bus, Car & Travel Guide (2026)

 Barcelona to Andorra by Bus

-For most travellers, the bus is the simplest and most reliable way to get from Barcelona to Andorra.
-Services are frequent, direct, and designed specifically for this route โ€” no changes, no complicated planning.
+For most travellers, the bus is the simplest and most reliable way to travel from Barcelona to Andorra.
+Services are designed specifically for this route, meaning the journey is direct, well organised, and easy to manage, even for first-time visitors.

-Prices usually range from โ‚ฌ30 to โ‚ฌ50 one way, depending on the operator, time of year, and how early you book.
-Ski season and weekends tend to be more expensive, while midweek departures are often cheaper.
+Ticket prices usually fall between €30 and €50 one way, depending on demand, time of year, and how early you book.
+Prices tend to increase during ski season and weekends, while midweek services are often more affordable.

 Barcelona to Andorra by Car (Driving Guide)

-Fuel stations are frequent around Barcelona and along the early part of the route, particularly near Manresa.
-However, they become less common as you approach the mountains.
+Fuel stations are easy to find around Barcelona and the early part of the journey, particularly near Manresa, but become less frequent as you approach the mountains.
+It is a good idea to fill up before reaching the Pyrenees, where options are more limited.

 Is There a Train from Barcelona to Andorra?

-This is one of the most common questions โ€” and the answer is simple: there is no train from Barcelona to Andorra.
+This is one of the most common questions travellers ask, and the answer is straightforward: there is no direct train from Barcelona to Andorra.

 Barcelona Airport to Andorra